sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9000 - sections-example-copy-to-section.md

         "id": "row",
       }
     },
-  ],
-  /*
-     each claim starts with "claim number" and ends with "Date of claim" */
+    /*    each claim starts with "claim number" and ends with "Date of claim" */
-  "sections": [
     {
       "id": "claims_sections",
+      "type": "sections",
       "range": {
         "anchor": {
           "match": {